NaokiHori/SimpleVOFSolver/docs/source/numerical_method/normal.rst

       :language: c
       :tag: normalise and obtain center normals

-Now, on the new coordinate system, the cell sizes in all directions are :math:`1`, which greatly simplifies :ref:`the following discussion <intercept>`.
+Now, on the new coordinate system, each computational grid is a unit square (or a unit cube in 3D), which greatly simplifies :ref:`the following discussion <intercept>`.